 Back to Blog

-Why your legacy letters need end-to-end encryption
+Why your legacy letters need real encryption (and what that actually means)

-When I Die Files··7 min read
+When I Die Files··Updated ·10 min read

-Why your legacy letters need end-to-end encryption
+Why your legacy letters need real encryption (and what that actually means)

 Imagine writing a letter to your daughter.
 In it, you tell her about the time you almost left her father.
 About the night you sat in a parking lot crying, wondering if you were strong enough to hold the family together.
 You tell her you stayed, and you tell her why.
 You tell her what love actually looks like when it's hard -- not the fairy tale version, but the real one.